cea-hpc/phobos/doc/design/deletion_and_versioning.md

 int phobos_undelete(struct pho_xfer_desc *xfers, int num_xfers);
 ```

-As input, only the xd_uuid field is taken into account for each xfer.
+As input, xd_uuid or the oid field are only taken into account for each xfer and
+the last corresponding version is selected to be undeleted from the
+``deprecated_table``.

 The undelete mechanism moves objects from the ``deprecated_object`` table to
 the ``object`` table.
 This database transaction will need to be atomic to avoid